Research topic

 World Heart Observatory

-Project aims: To develop a knowledge hub that curates, aggregates and visualizes data on cardiovascular conditions, biological risk factors, social determinants of health, and health systems and policy responses.
-Inform evidence-based decision-making for health at population level, identify gaps and research needs, develop capacity for CVD data collection among clinical and non-clinical CVD community and other heart health organizations, and create a forum for research and debate for cardiovascular health.
+The World Heart Observatory is a knowledge hub that curates, aggregates and visualizes data on cardiovascular conditions, biological risk factors, social determinants of health, health systems and policy responses.
+The Observatory will inform evidence-based decision-making for health at population level; identify gaps and research needs; develop capacity for cardiovascular disease data collection among the clinical and non-clinical research community and other heart health organizations; and create a forum for research and debate on cardiovascular health.

 Further information can be found here.